 The program will provide RFAs to support clinical and translational pilot investigations to enhance research relevant to targeted health disparities.
 Pilot projects must align with issues relevant to health and health care disparities in West Virginia and Appalachia in support of the broader clinical and translational research themes.

-The Pilot Grants Program supports preliminary investigations to nurture collaborative research partnerships and outreach programs.
+The Pilot Projects Core supports preliminary investigations to nurture collaborative research partnerships and outreach programs.
 Completion of this will result in the development of intra- and interstate research partnerships to develop projects with the long-term potential of raising the health status of West Virginians/Appalachians.

 Chair, Clinical and Translational Pilot Grants Program